Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Results And Numerical Analysis

 \subsection{\textbf{BK-Model}}

 We analyze the temporal evolution of the elastic energy released and the corresponding \(k\)–\(g\) and \(p\)–\(g\) relations.
 For the BK-Model, the \(k\) versus \(g\) plot exhibits an approximately linear trend with slope \(\simeq 0.375\), suggesting a nontrivial correspondence with the Lorenz-curve geometry observed in the P-model, despite the fundamentally different underlying dynamics.
 In the BK-Model, the inequality measures quantify the instantaneous distribution of spring forces across the block ensemble, providing a time-resolved characterization of stress heterogeneity during loading and slip events.
+The released-energy time series in Figure \ref{fig:BK} represents the total energy released by the system, while $g$, $k$, and $p$ are calculated from the heterogeneity in spring-wise energy release at each time step.
+The time series of $g$, $k$, $p$ display an increase in their values immediately before the onset of a large slip event, as noted in \cite{unequalearthquakes_soumya}.

 In the top right panel, we plot $k$ and $p$ with respect to $g$.
-Surprisingly, in this regime of the model, $k$ and $g$ closely follow a linear relationship with slope $3/8$, similar to the previous examples.
+In this regime of the model, $k$ and $g$ approximately follow a linear relationship with slope $3/8$ for values of $g$ upto 0.65.
+The points intersect the line of equality in multiple regions where $g$ ranges from $\approx 0.8$ to $\approx 0.9$.

-In the bottom left panel we show $p/(2k-1)$, where the values drop below 1, ranging from $\approx 0.98$\ to $\approx 1.08$\.
-In the bottom right panel, we plot $p/g$ after the initial transient period (first 100 steps) has passed and a steady state is reached, since the system starts.
+In the bottom left panel we show $p/(2k-1)$ which ranges from $\approx 1.00$ to $\approx 1.14$.
+In the bottom right panel, we plot $p/g$ where the ratio $p/g$ ranges from $\approx0.78$ and to $\approx0.94$.
+All the plots consist of points taken after the initial transient period (first 100 steps) has passed and a steady state is reached.
 In the Burridge-Knopoff model, the initial evolution is dominated by stress-loading transients arising from the imposed initial conditions.
-During this phase, event statistics and associated inequality measures such as the Gini and Kolkata indices exhibit strong time dependence and are not representative of the intrinsic dynamics.
-In the bottom right panel, the ratio $p/g$ ranges from $\approx0.69$ and to $\approx0.82$
+During this phase, event statistics and associated inequality measures exhibit strong time dependence and are not representative of the intrinsic dynamics.